solidyn/universe-ozone-widget/README.md

 			name: "name"
 		}

-* Add an Ellipse-shaped Sensor To A Space Object
+* Add an Ellipse-shaped Sensor To a Space Object

 		{
 			action: "addSensor",